openstack/tacker/doc/source/user/etsi_vnf_deployment_as_vm_with_user_data.rst

     }
   }

-Param file with optional parameters:
+An example of a param file with optional parameters:

 .. code-block:: console